-Topics with ethics relevance you identified - methodology aspects
+Topics with ethical relevance identified

+- methodology aspects

 - Values

 - The method

 - Epistemic problems related work acknowledging its limitations

 - Reducing reality into a model, with loss of depth and variety of perspectives?

 - Marginalizing the designer in the design process?

 - Level of transparency is acceptable for an automated tool?

 - Should we rely on automated tools if we consider the intrinsic limits of the learning process?

 - Data-driven development methodology

 - genetic discrimination

 - genetic modification/engineering

 - Tradeoff between safety and innovation